 The Group operates in Singapore and Malaysia.
 Entities in the Group regularly transact in their respective functional currencies.
-Currency risk arises within entities in the Group when transactions are denominated in foreign currencies such as Malaysia Ringgit ("MYR") (2016: MYR, British pound ("GBP")).
+Currency risk arises within entities in the Group when transactions are denominated in foreign currencies such as Malaysia Ringgit ("MYR") (2017: MYR).